Vehicle documents

 Motorcycle insurance

 It’s illegal to ride without insurance.
-You must have at least third-party cover before you can take a motorbike on public roads.
+You must have at least third-party cover before you can take a motorcycle on public roads.

-Make sure your insurance covers you for how you’ll use the motorbike.
-Some policies have restrictions on using the motorbike for business, competitions, track days or for riding more than a set number of miles each year.
+Make sure your insurance covers you for how you’ll use the motorcycle.
+Some policies have restrictions on using the motorcycle for business, competitions, track days or for riding more than a set number of miles each year.

 When you apply for an insurance policy, you must answer all the questions as honestly as you can.
 If you do not, your insurance policy will be invalid and you’ll be riding uninsured – which could lead to prosecution.